Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

 \subsection{Acknowledgements}

-The first author would like to thank Professors Olivier Biquard, Junyan Cao, Jean-Pierre Demailly, Takuro Mochizuki, Carlos Simpson for answering his questions, and Jian Xiao, Xiaokui Yang for their comments on this paper.
+The first author would like to thank Professors Olivier Biquard, Junyan Cao, Jean-Pierre Demailly, Takuro Mochizuki, Carlos Simpson for answering his questions, and Professors Jian Xiao, Xiaokui Yang, Kang Zuo for their comments on this paper.
 He also would like to thank the support and perfect working condition provided by IH\'ES.
-The second author is supported by grant G097819N of Nero Budur from the Research Foundation Flanders.
+The second author is supported by grant G097819N of Nero Budur and 1280421N from the Research Foundation Flanders (FWO).
 This work was started while both authors were participating the workshop on \enquote{mixed Hodge modules and Hodge ideals} at the university of Angers on 1-5 April 2019.
 We would like to thank the organizers for their hospitality.
+Last but not least, we are grateful to the referee for his/her careful readings and very helpful comments to improve this manuscript.